 Following the liquidation of five corporate credit unions during the Corporate System Resolution effort, the NCUA Board, as liquidating agent, issued claim certificates to all liquidated corporate credit union membership-capital account (MCA) and paid-in capital (PIC) holders.
-The claim amounts were based on the balance each credit union holding MCA and PIC was instructed to write off in the year preceding liquidation, during the financial crisis, regarding MCA and PIC balances at corporate credit unions.
+The claim amounts were based on the balance each credit union holding MCA and PIC was instructed to write off in the year preceding liquidation of each of U.S. Central Federal Credit Union (U.S. Central), Western Corporate Federal Credit Union, Members United Corporate Federal Credit Union (Members United), Southwest Corporate Federal Credit Union (Southwest), and Constitution Corporate Federal Credit Union.
 These certificates represent claims against the individual asset management estates (AMEs) of each failed corporate credit union.

-Since then, employees in the NCUA’s Office of General Counsel, Office of Examination and Insurance, the Asset Management and Assistance Center (AMAC), and members of the NCUA Guaranteed Note (NGN) Committee have been working to maximize recoveries to the AMEs.
-Until the AMEs are closed, an annual evaluation of recoveries and obligations will be done to determine if sufficient funds are available for distribution to MCA and PIC holders.
+Since then, employees in the NCUA’s Office of General Counsel, Office of Examination and Insurance, the Asset Management and Assistance Center (AMAC), and members of the NCUA Guaranteed Note (NGN) Committee have been working to optimize recoveries to the AMEs.
+Until the AMEs are closed, a semi-annual evaluation of recoveries and obligations will be done to determine if sufficient funds are available for distribution to MCA and PIC holders.

-Following a clean financial statement audit report on the National Credit Union Administration, including the NCUA Board’s liquidation activities, an evaluation conducted by the liquidating agent determined that sufficient funds were available for Southwest Corporate Federal Credit Union’s (Southwest Corporate) AME MCA holders to receive a distribution in 2020.
-The liquidating agent approved a $171.3 million distribution payable in July 2020.
-This is a pro-rata distribution from the AME to credit unions holding Southwest Corporate MCA claim certificates, equating to a 42.46 percent return of the MCA balance.
+Following a clean financial statement audit opinion on the National Credit Union Administration Share Insurance Fund, an evaluation conducted by the liquidating agent determined that sufficient funds were available for U.S. Central, Members United, and Southwest AMEs’ MCA holders to receive a distribution.
+The liquidating agent approved a total distribution of $368 million payable in April 2021.
+This is a pro-rata distribution from the AMEs to credit unions holding MCA claim certificates from each respective AME.
+The distribution includes $150 million to U.S. Central MCA claim holders, $126 million to Members United MCA claim holders and $92 million to Southwest MCA claim holders.

-This distribution is to the MCA claim holders of Southwest Corporate only; no MCA claimants of other corporate AMEs are eligible for a portion of the distribution.
+This distribution is to the MCA claim holders of U.S. Central, Members United, and Southwest only; no MCA claimants of other corporate AMEs are eligible for a portion of the distribution.
 The distribution has no impact on the health or operating level of the Share Insurance Fund.

 Per the NCUA regulations, 12 C.F.R. §709.5(e), “[a]ll unsecured claims of any category or class or priority described in paragraphs (b)(1) through (b)(7) of [§ 709.5] shall be paid in full, or provisions made for such payment, before any claims of lesser priority are paid.
 If there are insufficient funds to pay all claims of a category or class, payment shall be made pro rata.
 Notwithstanding anything to the contrary in [§ 709.5], the liquidating agent may, at any time, and from time to time, prior to the payment in full of all claims of a category or class with higher priority, make such distributions to claimants in priority categories described in paragraphs (b)(1), (b)(2), (b)(3), (b)(4), and (b)(5) of [§ 709.5] as the liquidating agent believes are reasonably necessary to conduct the liquidation, provided that the liquidating agent determines that adequate funds exist or will be recovered during the liquidation to pay in full all claims of any higher priority.
 If a surplus remains after making distribution in full on all allowed claims described in paragraphs (b)(1) through (b)(9) of [§ 709.5], such surplus shall be distributed pro rata to the credit union's shareholders.”

-After ensuring adequate funds exist to fully pay all prior levels, it was determined that a partial distribution MCA holders at § 709.5(b)(7) for Southwest Corporate is permissible.
+After ensuring adequate funds exist to fully pay all prior levels, it was determined that a partial distribution to MCA holders at § 709.5(b)(7) for U.S. Central, Members United, and Southwest is permissible.

 Calculating the Capital Distribution

-All five corporate AMEs (U.S. Central, Western Corporate, Members United Corporate, Southwest Corporate, and Constitution Corporate) still have potential obligations to reimburse the NCUA for guaranty payment obligations on the NGNs, which represent more senior claims than those of MCA and PIC holders.
-The guaranty payment obligations total approximately $2.4 billion between now and the middle of 2021.
-NCUA regulations permit distributions to MCA and PIC holders only after all senior claims have been fully satisfied, or sufficient provisions have been made for them.
+All five corporate AMEs (U.S. Central, Western, Members United, Southwest, and Constitution) still have potential obligations to reimburse the NCUA for guaranty payment obligations on the NGNs, representing more senior claims than those of MCA and PIC holders based on the payout priority schedules.
+NCUA regulations permit distributions to MCA and PIC holders only after all senior claims have been fully satisfied, or sufficient provisions have been made.

-The chart below reflects the expected eventual payment to members and capital holders of the liquidated corporates as of December 31, 2019.
-Our projections indicate that additional funds will be available for distribution to Southwest MCA holders, along with U.S. Central, Members United, and Constitution.
+The chart below reflects the expected eventual payment to members and capital holders of the liquidated corporates as of December 31, 2020.
+Our projections indicate that additional funds will be available for distribution to U.S. Central, Members United, Southwest, and Constitution.
 However, until the underlying distressed assets securing the related NGN securities have been monetized, and liabilities paid, there are no guarantees of future performance.
-The liquidating agent will continue to take whatever actions are needed to safeguard and monetize assets under its management and will evaluate future distributions based on December 31, 2020, audited financial statements.
+The liquidating agent will continue to take whatever actions are needed to safeguard and monetize assets under its management.
+Going forward, evaluations of future distributions will be performed on a semi-annual basis, as of December 31 and June 30.

 Corporate Capital Distributions and the Share Insurance Fund